infinum/ios-sentinel/README.md

 }
 ```

 The `sourceScreenProvider` object is a type of `SourceScreenProvider` which should provide a view controller from where will *Sentinel* be presented.
 Currently, one type is supported; `default`, and the initializer will default to it.
-The `SourceScreenProvider.default` uses the the current top ViewController to be the one providing the *Sentinel* screens.
+The `SourceScreenProvider.default` uses the current top ViewController to be the one providing the *Sentinel* screens.

 The `tools` object is an array of `Tool` objects. `Tool` objects represent tools which will be available from *Sentinel*.
 There are multiple tools already supported by the library, but custom tools can be created and added to the *Sentinel*.

-The last, but not the least, is the `preferences` object which is an array of `OptionSwitchItem` objects. `OptionSwitchItem` is used to allow the user to switch of some of the preferences which are contained in the `UserDefaults`.
+Last, but not the least, is the `preferences` object which is an array of `OptionSwitchItem` objects. `OptionSwitchItem` is used to allow the user to switch of some of the preferences which are contained in the `UserDefaults`.
 To allow the user the interaction, you will have to add a `getter`, and a `setter` for the property from the `UserDefaults` object.

 e.g. The app supports Analitycs and you can add an `OptionSwitchTool` which will be shown on the `Preferences` screen and the user can turn it off if he doesn't want it.